aanas1010/Vaccine-Management-System/phase2/design_document.md

 ## Functionality
 For the most part, our program has implemented the promised functionality that was mentioned in the design document in Phase 1.
 The main area of focus for phase 2 was to expand upon our use of a cloud hosted MySQL database.

 Before, there was no functionality other than establishing a connection to the database and manually inputting data.
 Now the database is integrated with our program and the functionality has increased massively.
 Our program now loads the data from the database whenever it is run, meaning that data from past sessions carry over to future sessions.
-By virtue of using clean architecture in conjuction with the flexibility of JSON objects, we are also capable of loading data from a mock class if desired.
+By virtue of using clean architecture in conjunction with the flexibility of JSON objects, we are also capable of loading data from a mock class if desired.
 In the future, this could even be expanded to use other forms of data retrieval by using our interfaces.

 We now also have the ability to store objects in the database like Appointments, Time Periods and Vaccine Batches, whose unique IDs for each clinic are enforced by the logic in the MySQL database in addition to the checks put in place by the system itself.
 There is also the necessary ability to modify and delete existing entries in the database as specified by our business logic and as requested by the user ad hoc.